Microsoft HoloLens mixed reality device – test and review

 The technology behind the HoloLens device is still largely undisclosed; nevertheless, I can suppose it is not much different from that of helmet-mounted displays used by aircraft pilots.

-As far as I know, HoloLens is arguably based on a binocular viewing system that exploits surface relief grating (SRG) optical waveguides; namely, it’s a system that injects LED light into an array of total internal reflection transparent layers, extracting it in the desired area through a series of diffractive elements in order to produce visible images.
+As far as I know, HoloLens is arguably based on a binocular viewing system that exploits surface relief grating (SRG) optical waveguides; namely, it’s a system that injects LED light into an array of total internal reflection transparent layers, extracting it in the desired area through a series of diffractive elements to produce visible images.

 This technology was originally developed in the early 2000s by Nokia, which Microsoft acquired in 2014.